davelosert/gh-org-license-audit/README.md

 | --target-csv | The path to the CSV file to write the licenses to.                                  | dependencies.csv |

 > [!NOTE]
 > This command may generate 404 errors during execution.
-These errors occur when a repository is encountered where the [Dependency Graph](https://docs.github.com/en/enterprise-cloud@latest/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) is disabled.
+These errors occur when a repository is encountered where the [Dependency Graph][dependency-graph] is disabled.
 These errors can be disregarded, but be aware that no dependency or license information can be collected for these repositories.

 ![Screenshot of a 404 Error which can happen during running this script](../docs/404-error.png)